truongsonghiep/journey-to-the-west/chapter-069.md

 know that he‟s coming, we will hide in the shelter with our two consorts and nine concubines."*
 “If your Majesty is willing,"* said Pilgrim, *"please take old Monkey to have a look at the Fiend Shelter.
-How about it?”
-Using his left hand to take hold of Pilgrim, the king left the banquet as all the officials rose to their feet. *"IElder Brother,"* said Zhu Eight Rules, *"you are so unreasonable!
+How about it?"* Using his left hand to take hold of Pilgrim, the king left the banquet as all the officials rose to their feet. *"IElder Brother,"* said Zhu Eight Rules, *"you are so unreasonable!
 All this imperial wine and you refuse to drink it.
 You have to break up the nice party!
-Why must you go look at this shelter?”
-On hearing this, the king realized that Eight Rules‟s only interest was his mouth.
+Why must you go look at this shelter?"* On hearing this, the king realized that Eight Rules‟s only interest was his mouth.
 He at once ordered the stewards to carry two tables of vegetarian food and wine to the shelter and wait there for them.
-Only then did Idiot stop his complaints and say to his master and Sha Monk, laughing, *"Let‟s change to another banquet!”
-Led by a row of civil and military officials, the king went with Pilgrim through the palace to the rear imperial garden, but there was not a single building in sight. *"IWhere‟s the Fiend Shelter?” asked Pilgrim.
+Only then did Idiot stop his complaints and say to his master and Sha Monk, laughing, *"Let‟s change to another banquet!"* Led by a row of civil and military officials, the king went with Pilgrim through the palace to the rear imperial garden, but there was not a single building in sight. *"IWhere‟s the Fiend Shelter?"* asked Pilgrim.
 Hardly had he finished speaking when two eunuchs, gripping two red lacquered poles, pried loose from the ground a huge slab of stone.
 The king said, *"That is the shelter.
 It‟s more than twenty feet deep down there, with nine dug-out chambers.
 Placed in there are